Solvable vs. Perpetual Problems in Relationships

 A healthy dialogue around these issues can result in you and your partner recognizing and accepting each other’s needs and quirks and allowing room for them in your lives.
 That might look like embracing your partner’s need to go out with friends and perhaps even joining sometimes.

-What’s so exciting about this concept of perpetual problems is that it creates a space within relationships for accepting differences, and recognizes the entirely normal reality that most of us will continue to butt heads with our partners over certain issues, for many years to come.
+What’s so exciting about this concept of perpetual problems is that it creates a space within relationships for accepting differences, and recognizes the entirely normal reality that most of us will continue to disagree with our partners over certain issues, for many years to come.

 From the perspective of Gottman, what is more significant than solving problems is ensuring that couples have a shared system of meaning underpinning their relationship.
-Developing a shared vision for the relationship, and the emotional intelligence and skills for managing conflict are far more significant than any resolution of conflict.
+Developing a shared vision for the relationship, and the emotional intelligence and skills for managing conflict are far more significant than the actual resolution of a given conflict.

-When a partnership is characterized by this shared meaning, any conflicts are inevitably less intense and partners will not enter into a gridlocked space.
-So when you find yourself bashing heads with your partner remember this basic wisdom and approach any conflict from a place of shared affection and commitment.
+When a partnership is characterized by this shared meaning, conflicts are inevitably less intense, resulting in the partners avoiding the gridlocked space.
+So when you find yourself at a stalemate with your partner, remember this basic wisdom and approach any conflict from a place of shared affection and commitment.

 Dr Stacey